 - Frank Sinatra Photocopy Center (entrance next to the Frank Sinatra Cafeteria).
 Colored printing is available.

 The computers in the library are for research only.
-Personal use is limited to computer room 107 (entrance through the library), and other computer stations on campus.
-Laptops may be used in the library.
 Initial configuration can be done individually or by the computer support staff in room 106.
 Wireless connection (Wi-Fi) is available throughout the Boyar Building.